Texas Election Machines Changing Party Votes In Midterm Ballots

 Voters heading to the polls early for the midterm elections in Texas are reporting that the voting machines are completely flip-flopping their selections when they vote straight party.

 The straight party vote allows you to fill in just one space on the ballot to vote for all Democratic or all Republican candidates.
-But if you do it in Texas, apparently the machine will switch your ballot to the opposing party.
+But if you do it in Texas, the machine will allegedly switch your ballot to the opposing party.

 There are few nail-biter races in the Texas midterms, particularly the Senate race between incumbent Ted Cruz (R) and Beto O’Rourke, according to PBS.

 On Friday, the office of the secretary of state of Texas released a statement saying there have been problems with a specific brand of voting machines, Hart eSlate.
 These machines are used in about 30 percent of counties in Texas, so this could become a widespread problem.
-Around 82 counties in Texas are currently using them, according to The Texas Tribune.
+Around 82 counties in Texas are currently using them, according to the Texas Tribune.

 That’s about 7.2 million registered voters.